 1. Take In A Show

-The Wolftrap National Park for the Performing Arts is the only one of its kind in the country.
+The Wolftrap National Park for the Performing Arts is the only one of its kind in the country, and it’s conveniently located smack dab in the middle of Fairfax County.
 Enjoy free parking, bring your own food and booze, or buy it there, grab a seat in the grass and take in a show.

 Wolftrap hosts outdoor theater in the Spring and Summer and provides indoor venues during the Fall and Winter.
 They even have a children’s theater, so bring the whole family along!